akirak/related-file/README.md

 # related-file

-This is a Prolog program that prints the related files of a file.
+This is a Prolog program that prints related files of a file according to predefined rules.
 My plan is to integrate Emacs with this program.

 ## Installation